active-interest/seo-ultimate/readme.txt

 * An uninstall routine
 * Integration with the new WordPress 2.7+ menu

 **NOTE:** This plugin is in beta, which means it's very feature-incomplete.
-We have many more features that we're working on finetuning before release, including 404 monitoring, PageRank sculpting, robots.txt editing, and more.
+We have many more features that we're working on finetuning before release, including PageRank sculpting, robots.txt editing, 301 logging, and much more.

 If you install the plugin now, you can have these new features delivered to you on a regular basis via WordPress's automatic plugin upgrader.